What is Clinical Research

 Research participants must be fully informed about the procedures and risks involved in research and must give their consent to participate.
 During this process, the research team provides an informed consent document with details about the study, such as its purpose and duration, required procedures, and key contacts.
 Risks and potential benefits are also explained in the document.

 To help someone decide whether to participate, the doctors, nurses, and research coordinators involved in the trial explain the details of the study.
-If a potential participant’s native language is not English, the research team should use translated consent forms.
+If a potential participant’s native language is not English, the research team should use translated consent forms which can be found in our template library.

 This information enables those interested in study participation to make an informed decision about the level of risk they are willing to accept before they enter the trial.
 The participant then decides whether to sign the document.